12 Summer Activities That Impress Universities

 Travel is a powerful experience that broadens minds, extends boundaries, and teaches awareness and understanding of cultural differences.
 It’s education at its best.

-There are several structured programs that allow students to travel internationally.
-Some offer scholarships.
+There are several structured programs for traveling internationally.
+Some offer SC, and some offer internships.
 A popular one amongst students is Oxbridge Academic Programs.
-This program offers a wide range of destinations (UK, Europe, USA), and integrates experiential learning and social excursions into daily instruction.
+This program provides destinations (UK, Europe, USA) and integrates experiential learning and social excursions into daily instruction.

 12. University visits

-A campus visit is a valuable opportunity for students to get a firsthand view of a university.
+A campus visit is a valuable opportunity for students to view a university firsthand.
 It allows students to ask questions, tour the facilities, meet other prospective and current students, sit in on a class, and understand the university on a deeper level.

 Visits will provide students with a more complete picture.
-As a result, this will help students refine their university list and decide whether a school is the right fit.
-Visiting universities may not be possible for everyone, so there are also alternatives such as virtual tours.
+This will help students refine their university list and decide whether a school is the right fit.
+Visiting universities may only be possible for some, so there are alternatives, such as virtual tours.

-Of course there are many other ways for students to spend their summer wisely beyond the activities listed above.
-Additionally, it is not recommended that students attempt all 12 items simultaneously.
-Students are encouraged to use their imagination, spend time being productive, and start early preparing for their future.
+Of course, there are many other ways for students to spend their summer wisely beyond the abovementioned activities.
+Additionally, it is recommended that students attempt only some of the 12 items simultaneously.
+Students are encouraged to use their imagination, spend time being productive, and start preparing for their future early.